-- Paediatric bonus of 100 000 for restricted algorithms state HLA and state waiting - Recipient and donor are HLA DRB1 homozygous bonus 500 000 to state HLA matching algorithms only.
+Recipient and donor are HLA DRB1 homozygous - bonus 500 000 to state HLA-matching algorithm only.

-In the event that more than one patient has the same score, the ranking is randomised.
+In the event that more than one patient has the same score, the ranking of the patients with identical scores is randomised.

 Interstate Utilisation Algorithm